 As a potential home buyer, you know your process can be long, tedious and sometimes confusing.
 You will have a host of decisions to make and options from which to choose.
 One stage of the process that sometimes goes overlooked is that of the home inspection.
-You don’t have to have an inspection, but we recommend it in most cases.
+You don’t have to have an inspection, but we recommend choosing a good inspector and checking out the home before you buy it.
 But, should a buyer be present at the home inspection?
 We say yes!
 Today we’re going to discuss the home inspection process, why you should have one and how to go about finding a reputable inspector for hire.

 What Buyers Should Know About the Home Inspection Process

 The home inspector works for you, the buyer.
 When you hire an inspector, his or her job is to navigate your potential new home, before the sale.
 The inspector will make recommendations on any areas of the home that may require attention or repair.
 The inspector will focus on areas of safety, functionality, structural condition and equipment integrity.
 As a buyer, you want the inspection to highlight age and operation of major units, identify unsafe areas and alert you to any potential repairs that may need to be addressed.
 You want to understand what major repairs you could be walking into.
 During this process, you should be present at the time of the inspection and ask questions throughout the walk-through.
 While real estate agents and sellers may also be present, remember, the inspector works for you.
 You will be paying his or her fee (usually based on square footage of the home, roughly $300-$550).
 The resulting report will belong to you and the information included is yours to keep.